smilies-polito/NSS/README.md

 ```
 NSS/data/PatchSeqDataset/PatchSeq_EP_features.csv
 ```
-This file is generated with a custom script calling the DANDI (https://dandiarchive.org) APIs to access the DANDISET 000020 (https://doi.org/10.48324/dandi.000020/0.210913.1639).
+This file (provided in the repository) is generated with a custom script calling the DANDI (https://dandiarchive.org) APIs to access the DANDISET 000020 (https://doi.org/10.48324/dandi.000020/0.210913.1639).
 This script leverages the `dandi-cli` tool (10.5281/zenodo.3692138) to access raw EP data for each cell and compute EP features.

 Credits:  Allen Institute for Brain Science (2020).
 Patch-seq recordings from mouse visual cortex.
 Available from https://dandiarchive.org/dandiset/000020/ and https://github.com/dandisets/000020.